Alan Rodger, Baron Rodger of Earlsferry: Judicial career

 Rodger was appointed a Senator of the College of Justice, a judge of the High Court of Justiciary and Court of Session, in 1995, He became Lord Justice General and Lord President in 1996.
-He was appointed a Lord of Appeal in Ordinary in 2001, upon the retirement of Lord Clyde.
+He was appointed a Lord of Appeal in Ordinary in 2001, upon the retirement of Lord Clyde, in which capacity his Judicial Assistants included Charles Banner.
 He and nine other Lords of Appeal in Ordinary became Justices of the Supreme Court upon that body's inauguration on 1 October 2009.

 Death

-Lord Rodger of Earlsferry died on 26 June 2011 after a short illness.
+Lord Rodger of Earlsferry died from a brain tumour at a hospice in Clydebank on 26 June 2011, at the age of 66.
 Scottish First Minister Alex Salmond, who provoked fury after criticising Rodger less than a month earlier, said he had made an "outstanding contribution" to Scottish public life.

 Honours

 Lord Rodger of Earlsferry was elected a Fellow of the British Academy in 1991, and the same year was the Maccabaean Lecturer at the Academy.
-He was appointed a Fellow of the Royal Society of Edinburgh and an Honorary Bencher at Lincoln's Inn in 1992, and an Honorary Bencher of the Inn of Court of Northern Ireland in 1998.
-Hon.
-Mem., SPTL, subseq.
-SLS, 1992; Corresp.
-Mem., Bayerische Akad. der Wissenschaften, 2001.
-Pres., Holdsworth Club, 1998–99.
-Hon.
-Fellow, American Coll. of Trial Lawyers, 2008.
+He was appointed a Fellow of the Royal Society of Edinburgh, an Honorary Bencher at Lincoln's Inn in 1992, and an Honorary Bencher of the Inn of Court of Northern Ireland in 1998.
+He was appointed an Honorary Member of SPTL, subsequently SLS in 1992 and a Corresponding Member of Bayerische Akademy der Wissenschaften in 2001.
+He was President of the Holdsworth Club in 1998–99 and made an Honorary Fellow of the American College of Trial Lawyers in 2008.
 He received honorary degrees of Doctor of Laws (LLD) from the Universities of Glasgow (1995), Aberdeen (1999) and Edinburgh (2001).

 Lord Rodger of Earlsferry had been the Visitor of St Hugh's College, Oxford, since 2003, High Steward of the University of Oxford since 2008, and an Honorary Professor at the University of Glasgow School of Law since July 2009.